1st July - Highlands, Papua New Guinea

 21st April - Nimule, South Sudan

-On the border of South Sudan and Uganda lies Nimule Village where the main road out of Uganda crosses the border.
-Truckers transport supplies along this road, so on request of South Sudan’s Ministry of Health and the WHO, MAF delivers coronavirus test kits for the drivers to prevent the virus from entering South Sudan.
+On the border of South Sudan and Uganda lies Nimule where the main road out of Uganda crosses the border.
+Truckers transport supplies along this road, so on request of South Sudan’s Ministry of Health and the WHO, MAF delivers Covid-19 test kits for the drivers to prevent the virus from entering South Sudan.

 19th April - Khulna, Bangladesh